gahan-corporation/wyatt/docs/reference/javascript.rst

 Aggregation (grouping)
 ''''''''''''''''''''''

-Odoo has powerful grouping capacities, but they are kind-of strange in that they're recursive, and level n+1 relies on data provided directly by the grouping at level n.
+Gerp has powerful grouping capacities, but they are kind-of strange in that they're recursive, and level n+1 relies on data provided directly by the grouping at level n.
 As a result, while :py:meth:`gerp.models.Model.read_group` works it's not a very intuitive API.

-Odoo Web eschews direct calls to :py:meth:`~gerp.models.Model.read_group` in favor of calling a method of :class:`~gerp.web.Query`, :py:meth:`much in the way it is done in SQLAlchemy <sqlalchemy.orm.query.Query.group_by>` [#terminal]_::
+Gerp Web eschews direct calls to :py:meth:`~gerp.models.Model.read_group` in favor of calling a method of :class:`~gerp.web.Query`, :py:meth:`much in the way it is done in SQLAlchemy <sqlalchemy.orm.query.Query.group_by>` [#terminal]_::